Have fun, make friends, make art, get creative!

 Youth Arts in the Parks is an inclusive, socially-oriented arts program for children and youth ages 6-17 with and without disabilities (youth with disabilities welcome up to age 22).
 This fun and educational program teaches kids of all abilities visual arts, creative movement and expression, or theater/improvisation in an out-of-school social setting.
 Classes are led by professional artists/art teachers, certified instructors and disability experts.

-No prior art, creative expression or theater/improv experience is required.
+No prior experience is required.
 Participating students must be residents of Miami-Dade County.

 Youth Arts in the Parks is currently offered on Saturday mornings in the fall and spring, and summer camp at the following locations:

 - Visual Arts: Camp Matecumbe, 13841 SW 120 ST

 - Visual Arts: Highland Oaks Park, 20300 NE 24 AVE

 - Creative Movement & Expression: Miller Drive Park, 5510 SW 94 CT